angusryer/fsvz/README.md

 # fsviz - Directory Structure CLI Tool

-fsviz is a lightweight, dependency-free command-line tool built with Node.js for generating and displaying the directory structure of your current folder.
+fsviz is a lightweight, dependency-free command-line tool built with Node.js for generating and displaying directory structures.
 It's designed to be simple and easy to use.

 ## TODOs

 - add screenshot or a gif of it working in the README
-- add tests!
-- fancy option by default and change README and --help to make this clear
-- -to-file / -o should take file arg and show final path in console once written
-- add JSON and CSV output
-- Ensure no special characters are in the output files
-- wrap code in function and export instead of running directly.
-Add to README

 ## Features

 - **No External Dependencies**: Built purely with Node.js built-in modules.
 - **Customizable Output**: Choose between simple and fancy tree-like outputs.
+Fancy is default.
 - **Pattern Ignoring**: Ability to ignore files and directories based on a provided glob pattern.
+- **JSON & CSV Output**: Export the directory/file structure as JSON or CSV.

 ## Installation